-Staff Assessment: Please refer to staff assessment of condition 41.
+Staff Assessment: Please refer to Staff assessment of Rezoning Condition 41.
 The Downtown South district energy utility, to which the subject property is required to connect, will be subject to greenhouse gas reduction targets that are to be included in a future franchise agreement.